stautuan/learn-go/5-interfaces/interfaces.md

 }
 ```

-It is not required to name the arguments of an interface in order for your code to compile propery BUT it's good to have to **readability and clarity**.
+It is not required to name the arguments of an interface in order for your code to compile properly BUT it's good to have for **readability and clarity**.